michaeljdeeb/old-bootstrap-website/_posts/2014-04-03-a-new-beginning.markdown

 ---
 layout: post
+active: "blog"
 title:  "A New Beginning"
-date:   2014-04-03 9:41:00
+date:   2014-04-03 09:41:00
 categories: [Personal]
 tags: [Personal, GitHub, Github Pages, Jekyll, WordPress]
+description: "A personal post about Michael J. Deeb's migration from WordPress to Jekyll."
+image: "a-new-beginning.png"
 ---

 When I purchased my domain name three years ago, I wanted to use it as a spot to house creations and ideas.
 Needless to say, neither of those goals were attained.

-It essentially served as a networking hub where people could choose their preferred method of contact ([Email](mailto:michaeljdeeb@gmail.com), [LinkedIn](http://www.linkedin.com/in/michaeljdeeb/), [Twitter](https://twitter.com/michaeljdeeb), etc.) and as an appropriate place to house a full list of the classes I took during my undergrad.
+It essentially served as a networking hub where people could choose their preferred method of contact (Email, [LinkedIn](http://www.linkedin.com/in/michaeljdeeb/), [Twitter](https://twitter.com/michaeljdeeb), etc.) and as an appropriate place to house a full list of the classes I took during my undergrad.

 I tried hosted solutions like [WordPress.com](http://wordpress.com), but the UX wasn't consistent between my blog and the rest of my site.
 Then, I tried rolling my own copy of WordPress last year, but that didn't stick either.
 This is the solution I've been looking for.